kstar/adventures.github.io/docs/example.md

 {% assign pne = "02,04,12,65,70" | split: "," %}
 {% for pn in pne %}<img src="assets/abell{{pn}}.jpg" height=40/>&nbsp;{% endfor %}

+**Note** that GitHub's rendered preview of the Markdown does not run through the Liquid templating engine, so the preview on GitHub will not reflect what is seen on the actual website.
+If you want to render the actual website, you should consider [setting up Jekyll locally](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll).

 ## For more

 See the KramDown quick reference [here](https://kramdown.gettalong.org/quickref.html)